 This book centres on a Muslim family who have recently moved house in London.
 It is told through the voice of Omar as he starts a new school and makes new friends.

-Omar, his 13-year-old older sister Maryam and three year-old younger brother Esa have moved as his mum and dad are both scientists and his mum has just taken a new dream job working in cancer research.
+Omar, his 13-year-old older sister Maryam and three-year-old younger brother Esa have moved as his mum and dad are both scientists, and his mum has just taken a new dream job working in cancer research.
 The story takes us through Omar’s nervousness starting a new school, his family settling in and getting to know their new neighbour.
 All this is told in a thoroughly entertaining and humorous way as Omar is a wonderful character.
-The illustrated pages really capture Omar’s humour and character and there are some great different fonts used for words and phrases throughout that really bring the story to life.
+The illustrated pages capture Omar’s humour and personality, and there are some great different fonts used for words and phrases throughout that bring the story to life.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.